ZehuaWang/RabbitMQ/README.md

 A JMS client can be both a producer and a consumer of messages

-Publish/ Subscribe JMS Model
+Publish/ Subscribe JMS Model (one to many)

 ![image](https://user-images.githubusercontent.com/40006814/159547688-1ea2c20b-5b0f-4a9d-9f85-692f518a5a83.png)

-Point
+Point to point JMS Model (One to one)